apache/druid/docs/tutorials/tutorial-query-deep-storage.md

 curl --location 'http://ROUTER:PORT/druid/v2/sql/statements/:queryId'
 ```

-Note that the response has been truncated for brevity
+Note that the response has been truncated for brevity.

 <details><summary>Show the response</summary>